Open Access Scholarly Journal Collection

 The aim of Health Behavior Research (HBR) is to advance the science of health behavior research.
 Particular emphasis is placed on papers that address new and emerging concepts and theory used in health behavior research, conceptual frameworks, methods, and analyses.

 The Journal of Financial Therapy (ISSN 1944-9771) primarily publishes clinical, experimental, and survey research that examines the empirical link between personal financial knowledge, attitudes, and behaviors and personal and family well-being.
 The journal also accepts cross-sectional survey research, longitudinal and panel study research, case studies, financial therapy practice management tutorials, and literature reviews.
 Articles from financial therapists, both those working in academia and in practice, are welcomed.
+The journal is indexed in Scopus, PsychInfo, and Cabels, and can be found in Google Scholar and DOAJ.

 Kansas Agricultural Experiment Station faculty members conduct research in nearly all areas of agricultural production.
 This online collection, Kansas Agricultural Experiment Station Research Reports (ISSN 2378-5977), publishes preliminary results of research conducted at centers around the state in beef and dairy cattle, swine, meat science, plant pathology, sorghum and wheat breeding, cropping systems, irrigation engineering, cover crops, weed science, entomology, range management, turfgrass, and other areas.